Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies: -Process Enrichment Timescale

 In Figure \ref{fig:enrich_t} and Table~\ref{tab:res}, we show the $r$-process enrichment timescales in the $r_\textrm{KN}$-halo mass parameter space along with those determined for the GRB-KN and short GRB samples.
 As expected, we find that at small deprojected offsets ($\lesssim 1$~kpc) and smaller halo masses ($M_h\lesssim 10^{11.55} M_\odot$), diffusion is more efficient at transporting the metals.
 Only two of the GRB-KNe in our sample are within the region where diffusion is more efficient: GRBs 060614 and 200522A, which have the smallest projected offsets in this sample.
 We further find that five of the short GRBs in \citet{nfc+2024}, which all occurred within central locations of dwarf galaxy hosts ($M_\star < 10^9 M_\odot$), also fall within this region.
 The majority of both the GRB-KNe (9 events) and the short GRB (62 events) samples fall within the region where gravitational free-fall is the most efficient process.
-Cooling only becomes the main transport mechanism for events in hosts with high halo masses ($M_h \gtrsim 10^{13} M_\odot$) and that have large deprojected offsets ($\gtrsim 25 $~kpc), which includes one GRB-KN (GRB 070809) and three short GRBs.
+For events in hosts with high halo masses ($M_h \gtrsim 10^{13} M_\odot$) and that have large deprojected offsets ($\gtrsim 25 $~kpc), which includes one GRB-KN (GRB 070809) and three short GRBs, their $r$-process falls back into the host on the cooling timescale.

 For our GRB-KN sample, we find a range of enrichment timescales: from $\approx 28$-$449$~Myr, with median and 68\% confidence interval of $100_{-58}^{+114}$~Myr.
 For the full short GRB host sample (excluding the GRB-KN sample), we find a larger range of enrichment timescales ($\approx7$~Myr to $1.6$~Gyr) and a higher median ($138_{-78}^{+177}$~Myr).
 When combining samples, we find a median and 68\% confidence interval of $134_{-83}^{+171}$~Myr for the enrichment timescale.
 We further notice that the enrichment timescales exceed $1$~Gyr when the GRB is highly offset from its host galaxy ($\gtrsim 20-30$~kpc in deprojected space for $M_h < 10^{11} M_\odot$ and $\gtrsim 45$~kpc for $M_h < 10^{12} M_\odot$).
 This only accounts for 2 short GRBs.